Information about our services for patients and families.Our care services

 Meet Jack.
 “Jack is just the happiest little dude, he wakes up and goes to bed with a smile on his face” says Mum, Emma.
 Jack lives in Portsmouth with his Mum, Emma, and Dad, Kevin.
 Like many eight-year olds, he loves spending time outdoors jumping on his trampoline and playing in the garden.

 But for Jack’s family, his favourite things were once a distant dream.
 “Jack is our beautiful miracle baby.
 At three weeks old, we thought we would have to say goodbye to him.
-They told us he would never talk, never sit up, never speak.”
+They told us he would never walk, never sit up, never speak.”
 Jack was born with Lowes syndrome, a genetic disease that primarily affects his eyes, brain, and kidneys, resulting in Jack having severe complex medical needs and requiring 24-hour care.

 When Jack was four years old, his school nurse recommended that the family seek support from Chestnut Tree House.
 “At the time I had heard of them, but I didn’t think we would qualify for their services.
 It took me a long time to come to terms with the word hospice.
 I did not know what to expect.
 A hospice sounds like a scary place,” says Emma.